 It’s not at all easy to look at life and the people living it alongside you the same way again after surviving a near-death experience.
 And for Jon “Dr. Manhattan” Osterman, whose own near-death experience grants him immense god-like abilities as shown in the beautifully-composed scene set to the music of Philip Glass from Koyaanisqatsi, his reaction to it is…no different, and yet, different in ways beyond description.
 Not only is he granted actual powers, but he is also able to view time in the past, the present, and the future all at once, which only serves to increase his apathy towards the human race, as his need to interfere and try to prevent tragedies from happening seems completely pointless to him.
 It isn’t until he helps Laurie realize the truth of her father’s identity, and comprehending all of the circumstances that led to her birth, that he remembers how random and precious life is.
 No matter how much he feels the need to leave Earth and call Mars home so that he no longer need concern himself with its inhabitants or the tangle of their lives, no matter how distant he may feel from his own humanity and from humanity as a whole, it can’t and shouldn’t be taken for granted.

 “None of you seem to understand.
 I’m not locked in here with you!
 You’re locked in here with me!”
-It’s a damn good quote (so good that Alexandra Ocasio-Cortez herself quoted it on Twitter not too long ago), and if that doesn’t tell you all that you need to know about Rorschach and how uncompromising he is when it comes to fighting crime and not caring about the odds he faces when doing so, even while locked in prison with criminals who have every reason to hate him and want him dead, nothing else will.
-Despite everything about him, his hard-boiled narration letting us know his every thought … his origin story that shows when and why he ceased showing mercy to the criminals he goes after … his cool-but-unsanitary costume … how inventive he is when taking down cops who have him surrounded as they attempt to arrest him, or prison inmates trying to break into his cell, Rorschach is never made to look like the hero of the story that we actually want to be like, and he’s rarely made to appear that way.
+It’s a damn good quote (so good that Alexandria Ocasio-Cortez herself quoted it on Twitter not too long ago), and if that doesn’t tell you all that you need to know about Rorschach and how uncompromising he is when it comes to fighting crime and not caring about the odds he faces when doing so, even while locked in prison with criminals who have every reason to hate him and want him dead, nothing else will.
+Despite everything about him, his hard-boiled narration letting us know his every thought … his origin story that shows when and why he ceased showing mercy to the criminals he goes after … his cool-but-very-unsanitary costume … how inventive he is when taking down cops who have him surrounded as they attempt to arrest him, or prison inmates trying to break into his cell, Rorschach is never made to look like the hero of the story that we actually want to be like.
 Not by Moore and Gibbons in the graphic novel, and not by Snyder here.
 We may cheer him on as he lashes out against those who get in his way, but there are limits as to how admirable we’re supposed to find him.
 And much like police officers who think that having The Punisher’s skull symbol on their squad cars combined with the colors for Blue Lives Matter, people who admire Rorschach, who think he’s cool and badass, and want to follow in his footsteps for whatever reason, don’t seen to know or care about those limits.
 And it’s usually for the wrong reasons.

 As the release date for Watchmen grew closer, there were those who wondered what Alan Moore’s reaction to the film would be.
 Moreso, since Moore’s opinions on his books being adapted and his opinions on DC Comics as a company were always known to be…well, heated.